Diesoi/AndoidStegoLoader/README.md

 This repository contains the following:
 - *Data* directory with the APKs, and the mapping sha256-obfuscation methodology, of the APKs used in the testing phase;
-- *Code* directory with the source code of the vanilla custom-built application, and the smali code of the loader classes.
+- *Code* directory with the source code of the unobfuscated custom-built application, and the smali code of the loader classes.